Treating Candida with The Paleo Diet

-Anyone who has taken the time to properly implement a Paleo diet can vouch that after a brief transitional period, where you move to replace processed foods with fresh ones, you start to just feel better.
+Anyone who has taken the time to properly implement The Paleo Diet can vouch that after a brief transitional period, where you move to replace processed foods with fresh ones, you start to just feel better.

-If we focus upon nourishing our bodies with the rich nutrients we get from a proper Paleo approach, we boost our immune systems, balance our blood sugar levels, and ultimately, deny the yeast with food it needs to thrive, namely…refined carbs.
+If we focus upon nourishing our bodies with the rich nutrients we get from a Paleo approach, we boost our immune systems, balance our blood sugar levels, and ultimately, deny the yeast the food it needs to thrive, namely refined carbs.